ugurcanlacin/Statistics-and-Machine-Learning-Master-Program-Portfolio/README.md

 I am taking courses each period and doing lots of lab projects.
 I will clearly be sharing all the lab reports, source code, data sets, and instruction files that I have done for the courses after every period is done.

+You can find each course below and when you go to course, you will see many folders.
+Each folder represents a lab.
+Each lab has a instruction file and solutions for that instructions.
+Solutions are presented as PDF file and generated from R Markdown.
+80% of this master uses R programming language.
+So, the content is mostly R.

 ## 2017-2018 Academic Year

 ### Semester 1 (Fall)